 This breed is moderate in every way; they are not vocal; they are not highly active, nor are they lazy.

 The beautiful Balinese is a longhaired Siamese.
 They share common traits with their Siamese cousins, being intelligent, outgoing and people-oriented.
 They love to play games and will follow you from room to room.

-The other breeds are believed to produce less Fel d1 than other breeds of cat.
+The other hypoallergenic cat breeds are thought to produce less Fel d1 than other breeds of cat.
 This has yet to be proven.
 However, many cat owners and breeders substantiate this claim.

 Entire male cats produce more Fel d1 than female cats (either entire or spayed).